-We can live a full and joy-filled life on Earth even while we long for the day when we will join our loved ones before the throne of God.
+We can live a full and joy-filled life on Earth even while we long for the day when we will be Home in Heaven.
+When we will join our loved ones before the throne of God.

 Since the loss of many I love I am more aware of Heaven.
 I notice each reference to eternity in songs and sermons.
 I search scriptures for information about Heaven and life after our earthly death.
 I want to learn more about what Heaven is like.
 I want to be there!

 It’s been more than three and a half years since The Accident.
 I wouldn’t say there is an underlying sadness in my life.
 But there is a longing to see Jesus face to face.